LEADERSHIP MONTGOMERY - Legacy Class - "connecting"

 How much does this program cost?

-The class tuition for the current class –Class XXXV is $1,875.00(*).
+The class tuition for the current class –Class XXXVI is $1,875.00(*).
 A very limited number of partial, needs-based scholarships are available upon request.
 Scholarship requests must be made at the time of application and every scholarship recipient is expected to contribute towards the tuition to the extent of his/her ability.
 See Class Application.
+Tuition includes Level II Alumni Membership for the remainder of the calendar year after graduation.

 When are the classes?